imato23/sauf/README.md

 ## Introduction

-An application for managing private wine cellars.
+An application for private wine cellar management